iopkelvin/askdarcel-api/README.md

   If encounter "command not found" error, run
   -`source ~/.bash_profile`

+4. Set up the Algolia credentials
+    - Create a .env file in the root of your askdarcel-api directory
+    - Populate that file with the backend environment variables found [here](https://sheltertech.quip.com/2ft5Ax19Kc6h)

-4. Set up the development database and load dummy data.
+5. Set up the development database and load dummy data.
   - `rake db:create:all`
   - `rake db:migrate`
   - `rake linksf:import`

   Alternatively, you can generate random fixtures:
   - `rake db:setup db:populate`

-5. Set up the Algolia search index
-    - Create a .env file in the root of your askdarcel-api directory
-    - Populate that file with the backend environment variables found [here](https://sheltertech.quip.com/2ft5Ax19Kc6h)
-    - Run `Resource.reindex!` and `Service.reindex!` in the `rails console`
-    - *Note*: ensure the DB is populated before you add the environment varables

 6. Run the development server.
   - `rails s -b 0.0.0.0`